Fairness Definitions in Language Models Explained: Fairness definitions for decoder-only language models

 \end{itemize}

+\textbf{Empirical Evaluation of Attention Head-based Metrics}.
+Using these metrics that examine attention head-based disparity in decoder-only LMs, we conduct experiments on the GPT-2 model~\cite{radford2019language} utilizing three benchmark datasets.
+Specifically, StereoSet~\cite{nadeem2020stereoset} is used to assess occupational bias, while Winogender~\cite{rudinger2018gender} and TheRedPill~\cite{ferrer2021discovering} are employed to evaluate gender bias.
+Table~\ref{table:attention_head_decoder_only_experiment_result} presents the experimental results, detailing the metrics applied, datasets utilized, and the corresponding bias scores.
+The scores quantify the proportion of biased attention heads contributing to the overall unfair associations encoded by the model.

+As shown in Table~\ref{table:attention_head_decoder_only_experiment_result}, the attention head-based disparity metrics quantify the proportion of biased attention heads in the GPT-2 model across three benchmark datasets.
+For the \textit{NIE} metric, which measures the indirect effect of attention heads on biased predictions via counterfactual interventions, the scores are 0.10 for occupational bias in StereoSet, 0.38 for gender bias in Winogender, and 0.22 for gender bias in TheRedPill corpus.
+The \textit{GBE} metric, which identifies head-level bias by computing the gradient of the SEAT objective, yields scores of 0.08 on StereoSet, 0.35 on Winogender, and 0.18 on TheRedPill.
+These results indicate that a considerable proportion of attention heads in GPT-2 encode and propagate biased associations in various contexts.

-\subsection{Stereotypical Association}
+\subsubsection{Stereotypical Association}

-Stereotypical association~\cite{brown2020language, liang2022holistic, abid2021persistent, zhuo2023red} method assesses social bias by measuring the disparity in the rates at which different demographic groups are linked to stereotyped terms (\textit{e.g.,} occupations) in the text generated by the model in response to a given prompt~\cite{liang2022holistic}. \textit{In this context, bias is defined as a systematic discrepancy in the model's associations between demographic groups and specific stereotypes, which reflects societal prejudices.
-A LM is considered fair if the distribution of these associations aligns closely with a balanced or predefined reference distribution, indicating equal representation across groups.} We demonstrate a case of intrinsic bias of large-sized LMs based on this evaluation method in Figure \ref{fig:stereotypical_association}.
-In this example, the LM tends to link the attribute \textit{``intelligent''} for \textit{``he''} more than \text{``she''}, indicating the presence of gender bias within the model.
+Stereotypical association~\cite{brown2020language, liang2022holistic, abid2021persistent, zhuo2023red} in decoder-only LMs assesses associative bias by measuring the disparity in the rates at which different demographic groups are linked to stereotyped terms (\textit{e.g.}, occupations) in the text generated by the model in response to a given prompt~\cite{liang2022holistic}.
+This type of bias arises directly from the internal representations the model learns during training on large data corpora, which capture biased societal patterns.
+A decoder-only LM is considered fair if the distribution of demographic associations aligns closely with a balanced or predefined reference distribution, indicating equitable representation across groups.
+We demonstrate a case of intrinsic bias in decoder-only LMs based on stereotypical associations in Figure~\ref{fig:stereotypical_association}.
+In this example, the decoder-only LM exhibits a tendency to associate the attribute \textit{``intelligent''} with \textit{``he''} and \textit{``caring''} with \textit{``she''}, resulting in disparate model outputs for the two gendered prompts.
+This disparity reflects the presence of gender-specific stereotypical associations encoded within the internal representations of the model.
+In the following, we provide a detailed discussion of various metrics focused on stereotypical associations in decoder-only LMs: